Crypto-driven marketplace Zora raises $2M to build a sustainable creator economy – TechCrunch

 There have been some early successes.
 Designer and marketer Jeff Staple launched a run of 30 Coca-Cola x Staple SB Dunk customs by Reverseland and their value is trending up around 234% since release.
 A Benji Taylor x Kevin Doan vinyl figure is up 210%.

 I have seen some other stabs at this.
-When he was still at StockX, founder Josh Luber launched their Intial Product Offerings, a Blind Dutch Auction system that allowed the market to set a price for an item, with some of the cut of pricing above market going back to the manufacturer or brand making the offering.
-The focus there was brands vs. individual creators (though they did launch with a Ben Baller slide).
+When he was still at StockX, founder Josh Luber launched their Initial Product Offerings, a Blind Dutch Auction system that allowed the market to set a price for an item, with some of the cut of pricing above market going back to the manufacturer or brand making the offering.
+The focus there was brands versus individual creators (though they did launch with a Ben Baller slide).
 Allowing brands to tap into second market value for limited goods is a lot less of a revolution play, but the thesis is similar.
 I thought that was a good idea then, and I like it even better when it’s being used to democratize rather than maximize returns.

 Side note: I love that this team is messing around with interesting ideas like dogfooding their own marketplace with the value of being in their own TestFlight group.
 I’m sort of like, is that allowed, but at the same time it’s dope and I’ve never seen anything like it.

 Zora was founded in May of 2020 (right in the middle of this current panny-palooza).
-The team is Goens (Creators and Community), Horne (Product), Slava Kim (Design), Dai Hovey (Engineering), Ethan Daya (Engineering) and Tyson Batistella (Engineering).
+The team is Goens (Creators and Community), Horne (Product), Slava Kim (Design), Dai Hovey (Engineering), Ethan Daya (Engineering) and Tyson Battistella (Engineering).

 Tokenized community

 But this idea that physical goods or even digitally packaged works have to exist as finite containers of value is not a given either.
 Goens and Horne are pushing to challenge that too with the first big new product for Zora: community tokens.
 Built on Ethereum, the $RAC token is the first of its kind from Zora.
-André Allen Anjos, stage name RAC, is a Portuguese- American musician and producer who makes remixes that stream on the web, original music and has had commercial work featured in major brand ads.
+André Allen Anjos, stage name RAC, is a Portuguese-American musician and producer who makes remixes that stream on the web, original music and has had commercial work featured in major brand ads.

 Though he is popular and has a following in the tens of thousands, RAC is not a social media superpower.
 The token distribution and subsequent activity in trades and sales is purely driven by the buy-in that his fans feel.
 This is a key learning for a lot of players in this new economy: raw numbers are the social media equivalent of a billboard that people drive by.
 It may get you eyeballs, but it doesn’t guarantee action.
 The modern creator is living in a house with their fans, offering them access and interacting via Discord and Snap and comments.